oxygenxml/oxygen-dita-references-view-addon/README.md

 The following references are presented in the side view for an opened DITA topic:

 * Image References (image with href or keyref)
+* Other media resources (DITA objects ponting to video, audio or embeddable frames)
 * Cross references (xref with href or keyref)
 * Key references (various elements with keyref)
 * Content References (conref or conkeyref)